MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 - Limit the number of Azure Policy assignments made at the root management group scope.
 This minimizes debugging inherited policies in lower-level management groups.

 - Do not create any subscriptions under the root management group.
-This ensures that subscriptions don't only inherit the small set of Azure policies assigned at the root-level management group, which aren't representative of a full set necessary for any given workload.
+This ensures that subscriptions don't only inherit the small set of Azure policies assigned at the root-level management group, which don't represent a full set necessary for a workload.

 ## Subscription organization and governance